Endpoint Privilege Management for Windows Core Scripting Guide

 Rather than a fixed Default rule that can be set to Allow, Elevate, Audit, or Block for the applications in the targeted Application Group, a Power Rule lets you determine your own outcome based on any scenario you can build into a Power Shell script.

 Any existing Default rule in a Workstyle can be updated to a Power Rule by setting the Run a Rule Script option to a Power Rule script, and importing the PowerShell script you want to use.
-Privilege Management provides a PowerShell module with an interface to collect information about the user, application, and policy.
-The module can then send a resulting action back to the Privilege Management client to apply.
+Endpoint Privilege Management provides a PowerShell module with an interface to collect information about the user, application, and policy.
+The module can then send a resulting action back to the Endpoint Privilege Management client to apply.

 The Power Rules module also provides a variety of message options that allow you to collect additional information to support your PowerShell script logic and provide updates to the user as to the status, progress, or outcome of your rule.
 The supported messages include: